Balfin Group

-The Balkan Finance Investment Group (Balfin Group) is one of the largest private investment groups in Albania and the Balkans.
+BALFIN Group (Balkan Finance Investment Group) is an Albanian private investment group founded in 1993 by in Vienna by Samir Mane.
 It owns some of the largest companies in Albania.
+Today the company is present in Austria, Albania, Kosovo, Bosnia and Herzegovina, North Macedonia, Montenegro, Switzerland, Croatia, the Netherlands, and the United States.

-The Group's investment portfolio can be categorized into activities for the development of real estate, retail, trade or industrial space, services, finance of customer, mining industry, tourism, energy, banking and agriculture.
-Balfin Group is a major player in the Albanian and international markets operating in seven countries.
+BALFIN is a diversified group active in real estate, wholesale and retail, banking, asset management, tourism, education, and logistics.
+The Group employs approximately 5,000 people, and is active across ten countries.

 History

-The beginnings of Balfin Investment Group started in 1993 in Vienna, where Samir Mane founded Alba-Trade.
-Having started with the trade of electronic devices, soon the BALFIN Group, created by Mane managed to create the largest network of electronics stores in Albania, Neptun and then extending the network in the neighboring countries of Kosovo and Macedonia.
+The beginnings of BALFIN Investment Group started in 1993 in Vienna, where Samir Mane founded Alba-Trade.
+The group started with the trade of electronic devices and soon establish Neptun Electronics which developed into the largest network of electronics stores in Albania before expanding into Kosovo and Macedonia.
 Neptun's chain of stores was positioned from the beginning in 1993 as the main electronics player in the Albanian market supplying the demand with the best brands and latest technology.
 Today this business created by Mane counts 28 stores in Albania and more than 27 in Kosovo and North Macedonia.

 In 2005, Balfin Group built QTU, the first shopping center, revolutionizing the way that Albanians used to shop.
 In 2011, Balfin Group built a second shopping center TEG, the most modern and biggest shopping center in Albania and the region.
 In the same year, Jumbo Albania, the largest toy store in the Balkans became part of BALFIN Group.

 From 2005 until 2011, several companies were created or became part of BALFIN Group such as: Fashion Group ALBANIA, ACREM, FoodWay, Elektro-Servis.

 In 2012, Balfin Group started building Tirana Logistic Park, designed to provide services not only to Albanian businesses, but primarily offering an international standard service.
 Immediately after starting the construction of this important project, Balfin Group concluded one of the most important investments of the group abroad, Skopje City Mall, which was sold a few years later.

 In 2013, Balfin Group acquired 100% the shares of ACR Holding, which is now called AlbChrome.
 AlbChrome is the leader in the mining and metallurgy industry in Albania, the Balkans and the second largest in Europe.